svennam92/istio101/workshop/exercise-5/README.md

     NAME            TYPE           CLUSTER-IP       EXTERNAL-IP    PORT(S)                      AGE
     istio-ingress   LoadBalancer                    *              80:31702/TCP,443:32290/TCP   10d
     ```
-    Get the Public IP of your cluster.
-    ```shell
-    ibmcloud cs workers <cluster_name>
-    ```
-    Output:
-    ```shell
-    ID             Public IP      Private IP      Machine Type        State    Status   Zone    Version kube-xxx       169.60.87.20   10.188.80.69    u2c.2x4.encrypted   normal   Ready    wdc06   1.9.7_1510*
-    ```

-    The node port in above sample output is `169.60.87.20:31702`.
+    The node port in above sample output is `31702`.

     c.
-Make note of the IP and node port that you retrieved in the previous step as it will be used to access the Guestbook app in later parts of the course.
-You can create an environment variable called $INGRESS_IP with your IP address.
+Make note of the Public IP and port that you retrieved in the previous step as it will be used to access the Guestbook app in later parts of the course.
+You can create an environment variable called $INGRESS_IP with your IP and port.

     Example:
     ```